Crab Defense (boxing style): Philly shell or Michigan Defense

 The lead arm is placed across the abdomen, below the rear arm, to protect the body.
-The head is titled towards the rear shoulder to keep the head off of centerline, and to make space to use the shoulder to block.
+The head is titled towards the rear shoulder to keep the head off the centerline, and to make space to use the shoulder to block.
 The lead shoulder is brought in tight against the side of the face with the chin tucked.
-The rear hand can be placed next to the chin close to the rear shoulder to defend against hook punches, placed in a cross-arm block position, with the rear hand over the lead shoulder to protect against straight punches, or on the centerline to be able to rotate between a hook cover and a cross guard or punch catch.
+The rear hand can be placed next to the chin close to the rear shoulder, in hook cover position, to defend against hook punches, placed in a cross block position, with the rear hand over the lead shoulder to protect against straight punches, or on the centerline to be able to rotate between a hook cover, a cross block and a punch catch.

 The term Philly Shell refers to Philadelphia fighters who use this guard such as George Benton, Bernard Hopkins and Tim Witherspoon.
 Whereas the term Michigan Defense refers to Michigan fighters known for this defense such as Floyd Mayweather Sr., Roger Mayweather and James Toney.

 Advantages - Most boxers use this defense with the rear hand on centerline with the thumb pointed towards the boxer at chin to sternum level.
 This allows the boxer to rotate between a hook cover and a cross guard or punch catch.
 The advantages of this guard are that it provides passive defense against straight punches and uppercuts to the head and body.
-The high lead shoulder also provides defense against hooks towards the boxer's lead side.
+The high lead shoulder also protects the chin against straight punches and hooks towards the boxer's lead side.
 This guard also provides two lines of defense with the lead arm used to wedge block or elbow block and the rear hand to punch catch, cross block, leverage block or hook cover.
 This defense also provides a more universal defense than most other defenses.
 For example, a wedge block can defend against both a jab and a cross, compared to the classic guards which often require highly specific responses to these same punches.
 The low lead hand makes it difficult for an opponent to see and defend against the jab and lead hook.

 Disadvantages - The disadvantages of this style are that the rear side does not have a passive defense against hooks, but with the head tilted towards the rear shoulder creating distance and the head off of centerline this gives the boxer time to employ an active defense against hooks.
 While the lead side uses the high shoulder to block hooks this covers the chin and jaw, but does not provide passive defense against punches to the temple.
 Opponents may attempt to exploit these disadvantages.